hmaissoro/Adaptive_Estimation_for_Weakly_Dependent_FTS/README.md

 ```

-### build manually
+### Build manually
-if you are using UNIX system, using z-shell :
+If you are using UNIX system, using z-shell :

 ```shellscript
 zsh build.zsh
 ```

-the compiled package should be available in
+The compiled package should be available in
 ```
 ...
 ┣ out